History of the School

 David together with his wife Elizabeth steered the school through the very difficult period of the early 90’s recession and in spite of everything was able to open ‘Feltonfleet Nursery and Pre-Prep’ in 1994.
 The Main School then became co-educational in 1995 and in his last term, in 1999, the new Sports Centre ‘The Bourne Hall’ was opened.

-Their dedicated service and leadership ensured that the school is now fully co-educational and maintains around 400 pupils.
-Numbers are buoyant, scholarship results the best ever and there are waiting lists in most year groups.
-The school has embraced a flexible approach to boarding and further modernised and expanded its facilities.
+Under their leadership the school became fully co-educational and maintained around 400 pupils with waiting lists in most year groups.
+The school embraced a flexible approach to boarding and further modernised and expanded its facilities.
 In 2002 the Millennium Classroom Block was opened, closely followed by a refurbishment of the 15m indoor swimming pool complex, a new floodlit astroturf pitch, an extension to the playing fields, a treehouse classroom and wonderful landscaped play areas.
-In 2011 the school’s 5-year development programme was unveiled, ‘Towards 2020’, with its innovative emphasis on Learning, Living and Leading in all areas of the school.
+In 2011 the school’s 5-year development programme was unveiled, ‘Towards 2020’, with its innovative emphasis on Living, Learning and Leading in all areas of the school.
 The Wards left us in August 2012 for pastures new but left an impressive legacy.

 Alastair Morrison then joined us from Fettes Prep School in Edinburgh, with his wife and three young daughters.
 Under his leadership, Feltonfleet went from strength to strength.
 Early in 2015 we opened the new Performing Arts Centre, The Ashbee Centre, providing state-of-the-art facilities for Drama, Dance and Music, featuring a 250 seat auditorium and dedicated Dance Studio.

-As we celebrate our 100th year in Cobham we are starting on the next exciting phase.
-The Morrisons have headed back to Edinburgh and our Deputy Head, Shelley Lance, who joined the school in April 2010, has taken over the headship to make our next piece of history as the very first Headmistress of Feltonfleet.
+As we celebrated our 100th year in Cobham we begun the next exciting phase.
+The Morrisons headed back to Edinburgh and our Deputy Head, Shelley Lance, who joined the school in April 2010, took over the headship in January 2018 to make our next piece of history as the very first Headmistress of Feltonfleet.
+In the past 12 months, Shelley has already shown herself to be an inspirational leader and has communicated a clear vision and ethos for Feltonfleet, ensuring that every pupil, parent and member of staff understands the Feltonfleet journey to Destination 13 and the crucial role they play.